CZ-NIC/knot/doc/reference.rst

 - Multiple DNAME records with the same owner exist (:rfc:`6672`)
 - NS record exists together with a DNAME record (:rfc:`6672`)
 - DS record exists at the zone apex (:rfc:`3658`)
+- DELEG record exists at the zone apex (TBD)

 (*) The marked check can't be weakened by the soft mode.
 All other mandatory checks are subject to the optional soft mode.